Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 * A missing `wpscan` is reported as WARNING, not as UNKNOWN.
 WordPress is a preferred target, so the scanner belongs on a host serving it, and its absence is a state the administrator has to fix rather than an internal problem of this check.
 * A full scan takes minutes, not seconds. `--scan-timeout` therefore defaults to 1800 seconds instead of the 8 seconds other checks use, and the shipped Director command raises its own timeout accordingly.
 Schedule the check once per day.
 * Without a WPScan API token there is no vulnerability data at all.
 Version detection, the outdated flags and every exposure still work, so the check remains useful, but the "known vulnerabilities" class stays empty.
 The check says so in its output instead of reporting a clean result, and `--no-vuln-data-severity` decides whether that alerts.
 A free token with a small daily request quota is available at <https://wpscan.com/register>.
+* A WPScan enterprise subscription replaces the API token with a locally held copy of the vulnerability database, which has no daily quota.
+Configure it either through the `WPSCAN_ENTERPRISE_DB_TOKEN` environment variable or with `--wpscan-option=--enterprise-db-token=<token>`; the check recognizes both and then keeps the vulnerable-plugins and vulnerable-themes enumeration even though no API token is set.
+Do not combine it with `--api-token`, which the scanner refuses.
 * The token is looked up in three places, in this order: `--api-token-file` (first line of the file), `--api-token`, and an already exported `WPSCAN_API_TOKEN` environment variable.
 Prefer `--api-token-file` with a file owned by the monitoring user and mode `0600`: a token passed as `--api-token` is visible to every user on the scanning host for as long as the check runs, because command-line arguments show up in the process list, and it additionally sits in the monitoring configuration and in the Director basket.
 Whichever way it is supplied, the check hands it on to `wpscan` through the environment, so it never reaches the scanner's own command line.
 The same order applies to `--wpscan-http-auth-file` and `--wpscan-http-auth`.
 * Without a token, the `vp` and `vt` enumeration choices (vulnerable plugins, vulnerable themes) would make `wpscan` abort before it starts.
 The check downgrades them to `p` and `t` automatically, so a missing token results in a scan without vulnerability data rather than in an UNKNOWN result.
 * The time limit is `--scan-timeout`, not the `--timeout` the other checks use.
 It bounds the whole scan, which runs for minutes, rather than a single network read of a few seconds, and the two would be read as the same thing under one name.